airbnb/css/README.md

 ### Selectors

-In a rule declaration, “selectors” are the bits that determine which elements in the DOM tree will be styled by the defined properties.
+In a rule declaration,“selectors” are the bits that determine which elements in the DOM tree will be styled by the defined properties.
 Selectors can match HTML elements, as well as an element's class, ID, or any of its attributes.
 Here are some examples of selectors:

 ```css
 .my-element-class {